-Get help understanding how conspiracy charges work in the court system in California right here.
-The Simmrin Law Group can go over the penalties for a conspiracy conviction.
+An experienced Los Angeles conspiracy lawyer will help you understand how these charges work in the court system in California.
+Simmrin Law Group can go over the penalties for a conspiracy conviction.
 You can even learn more about the difference between state and federal conspiracy charges.

 State Charges of Conspiracy in California

 The state of California uses PC 182 to prosecute acts of conspiracy.
-Conspiracy charges can apply if:
+Conspiracy charges can apply if two or more people agree to commit a crime and take action to further the commission of the crime.

-Note that taking action to further the commission of the crime does not necessarily mean that an individual performs a criminal act.
+Taking action to further the commission of the crime does not necessarily mean that an individual performs a criminal act.
 In fact, individuals can be convicted of conspiracy even if no crime is carried out.
-Merely taking steps to commit a crime is enough to lead to a conspiracy conviction.
+Merely taking steps to commit a crime is enough to lead to a conviction for conspiracy.

-For example, if three people decide to burn down their boss’s house AND they go buy matches or accelerant, they can be convicted of conspiracy.
-The conspiracy charge can apply whether or not they actually manage to commit arson.
+For example, if three people decide to burn down their boss’s house and they go buy matches or accelerants, they can be convicted.
+The charge can apply whether or not they actually manage to commit arson.
+In this case, a Los Angeles arson defense lawyer would try to diminish the penalties.

 Penalties for a PC 182 Conviction in California